kubernetes-hy/kubernetes-hy.github.io/data/part-0/index.md

 ### Prerequisites ###

-Attendees are expected to have completed [DevOps with Docker](https://devopswithdocker.com) or have experience with Docker and docker-compose.
+Attendees are expected to have completed [DevOps with Docker](https://devopswithdocker.com) or have Docker and docker-compose experience.
-In addition experience with web software is required, such as [Full Stack Web Development](https://fullstackopen.com/en/) or equivalent.
+In addition, experience with web software is required, such as [Full Stack Web Development](https://fullstackopen.com/en/) or equivalent.
-To complete the exercises and examples in material attendees are required to have computers with admin/superuser priviledges.
+Attendees need admin/superuser privileges to complete the exercises and the examples of the material on their computers.

 ### Course material ###

 The course material is meant to be read part by part from start to finish.
-To get a passing grade you have to do every exercise.
-There are exercises in the material placed so that you will have learned needed skills in the material before it.
-You should do the exercises as you go through the material.
-However, note that as we progress further into the course the exercises will require more googling and you should supplement your knowledge with official documentation!
+To get a passing grade, you have to do every exercise.
+There are exercises in the material placed so that you have learned the required skills from the material.
+Do the exercises as you go through the material.
+As you progress further, you will be increasingly searching for information on the internet.
+You should also supplement your knowledge with the official documentation!

-The course material is written using Mac, so some instructions may lack platform specific details.
+The course material is written using Mac, so some instructions may lack platform-specific details.
 Please make a pull request to the course material in case you find any mistakes or wish to add something.
-You can also add an "issue" through GitHub in case you find any issues with the course material. @jakousa in the telegram group also works in some quick-fix cases.
+You can also add an issue through GitHub if you find any problems with the course material.
+Pinging @Jami Kousa in the Discord also works in some quick-fix cases.

-The course material is also changing be it by pull requests or large scale changes such as new sections.
-Check the [news and upcoming](/news-and-upcoming) page for information, upcoming changes and news.

 ## Completing course ##

-To complete the course you will need to do and submit all exercises in parts 1-5.
+To complete the course, submit solutions for all of the exercises in parts 1-5.
 There is no exam.

 The total workload of the course is about 95 hours.
-You can find out how long it took others by peeking at the old [statistics](https://studies.cs.helsinki.fi/stats/courses/kubernetes2020).
+You can find out how long it took others by peeking at the [statistics](https://studies.cs.helsinki.fi/stats/courses/kubernetes2020).

 ### Exercises ###

-All exercises need to be completed to get a passing grade.
+Complete all of the exercises to receive a passing grade.

-Make a repository to github and publish your solutions there in clearly ordered files / folders.
-If you need help publishing using git you should refer to their [guide](https://guides.github.com/activities/hello-world/).
+Make a repository to GitHub and publish your solutions in clearly ordered files / folders.
+If you need help publishing using Git, you should refer to their [guide](https://guides.github.com/activities/hello-world/).
 Make sure that the repository is available to me, either by using a public repository or a private repository and adding [Jakousa](https://github.com/Jakousa) as a collaborator.

-Most of the exercises will require you to write code and / or publish something to docker hub.
+Most of the exercises will require you to write code or publish something to Docker Hub.
+If you are unsure what to submit, you can ask for help in the course chat.

 A system for detecting plagiarism is used to check exercises submitted to GitHub.
-If multiple students hand in the same code, the situation is handled according to the [policy on plagiarism](https://guide.student.helsinki.fi/en/article/what-cheating-and-plagiarism) of the University of Helsinki.
+If multiple students hand in the same code, the situation is handled according to the [policy on plagiarism](https://studies.helsinki.fi/instructions/article/what-cheating-and-plagiarism) of the University of Helsinki.

-When you have completed a part, use the submission application to mark your exercises.
-You can not edit a submission so make sure you have completed enough exercises for a part before submitting.

 There are multiple exercises in each part.
-After you've completed all of the exercises for a part, use the [submission application](https://studies.cs.helsinki.fi/stats/courses/kubernetes2020).
-Note that you can **not** edit a submission so mark all exercises as completed.
+After you have completed all of the exercises for a part, use the [submission application](https://studies.cs.helsinki.fi/stats/courses/kubernetes2020).
+Note that you can **not** edit a submission, so mark all as completed.

 ### Grading ###

 Course size is 5 ECTS credits.
-Pass/Fail grading, simply complete all exercises.
+Pass/Fail.

 ### Quizzes ###